 In addition, the Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.

+A student who is at least seventeen (17) years of age and who is a state agency child, as defined in KRS 158.135, shall be eligible to seek attainment of a High School Equivalency Diploma.

 Early Graduation Certificate